Glenwood Springs Visitors Say It's Worth The Drive Around I-70 Closure

 GLENWOOD SPRINGS, Colo.
-(CBS4)– The community of Glenwood Springs is seeing an impact to business as a result of the I-70 closure through Glenwood Canyon.
+(CBS4)– The community of Glenwood Springs is seeing an impact to business as a result of the Interstate 70 closure through Glenwood Canyon.
 For drivers willing to make the trek, they say the added detour time is worth it.

-CBS4 met Weber and his family at the Glenwood Cavern Adventure Park, where there were hardly any lines for cavern tours or rides.
+CBS4 met Weber and his family at the Glenwood Caverns Adventure Park, where there were hardly any lines for cavern tours or rides.
 Great for tourists, not so much for business.

 “Year over year, business is down but we’re looking for ways to communicate to the public that we’re open and that they can get here and we’re looking forward to seeing them,” said Suzanne Emery, Sales and Marketing PR representative for Glenwood Caverns Adventure Park.